The Charles Mingus Quintet & Max Roach

-The Charles Mingus Quintet & Max Roach is an album by Charles Mingus, recorded at the Café Bohemia in December 1955 and released in 1964.
+The Charles Mingus Quintet & Max Roach is a live album by the jazz composer and bassist Charles Mingus.
+It was released in July 1963 through Fantasy Records.
+The recording was made at the Café Bohemia in December 1955.
+Other material from the concert was earlier released on the album Mingus at the Bohemia in 1956.
 Max Roach makes a guest appearance on two tracks.
-Other material from the concert were released on the album Mingus at the Bohemia in 1956.

 Reception

 In his review for AllMusic, Ron Wynn stated: "The Mingus/Roach/Mal Waldron dialogs overcome the ordinary stylings of Eddie Bert and George Barrow."